 However, the pre-ordering trend has since accelerated.
 In January 2021, Lufthansa announced passengers would be able to order items from its new buy-onboard menus for short- and medium-haul flights.

-It was shortly followed by British Airways which announced Speedbird Café.
+It was shortly followed by the announcement of the Speedbird Cafe as well as the British Airways Highlife shop.
 Here, passengers can pre-order a selection of dishes crafted by Michelin-starred chef, Tom Kerridge.

 The move to pre-order is anticipated to reduce waste and make the onboard service more efficient and has also been extended to the airline’s Highlife Shop, in partnership with Tourvest Retail Services.